chef/cookstyle/.github/ISSUE_TEMPLATE/NEW_COP_REQUEST.md

 - [ ] Correctness - A cop that alerts when incorrect coding behavior is being used
 - [ ] Sharing - A cop that alerts to missing functionality necessary for sharing cookboooks with others
 - [ ] Style - A cop that alerts to a style best practice
+- [ ] Simplification - A cop that alerts to ways code can be simplified through refactoring
 - [ ] Effortless - A cop that alerts on code that must be resolved to move to the Effortless pattern
 - [ ] Policyfiles - A cop that alerts on code that must be resolved to move to the Policyfiles pattern